isar/isar/docs/docs/crud.md

 ### Create a new record

 When an object is not yet managed by Isar, you need to `.put()` it into a collection.
-If the id field is `null`, Isar will use an auto-increment id.
+If the id field is `null` or `Isar.autoIncrement`, Isar will use an auto-increment id.

 ```dart
 final newContact = Contact()